Scotland make six changes for Australia

 Uncapped pair Ewan Ashman and Josh Bayliss join him among the replacements.

-The starting XV shows just one change from the concluding Six Nations win in France, with loosehead prop Pierre Schoeman earning his second cap after injury ruled out Rory Sutherland.
+The starting XV shows just two changes from the concluding Six Nations win in France, with Matt Fagerson keeping the number eight jersey from Saturday and loosehead prop Pierre Schoeman earning his second cap after injury ruled out Rory Sutherland.

 He is the only one of Scotland's eight-strong contingent on the British & Irish Lions tour not playing.